Our current water supply

 The Water Authority developed and manages the Las Vegas Valley Groundwater Management Program to help protect the Valley's groundwater basin from being overdrawn and potential sources of contamination.

 With return-flow credits, Nevada can withdraw more than 300,000 acre-feet per year, so long as there are enough flows returned to the river each year that our consumptive use is no greater than 300,000 acre-feet of water per year.

 Reuse and recycling

-The City of Boulder City, City of Las Vegas, Clark County Water Reclamation District, City of Henderson and City of North Las Vegas each operate wastewater treatment facilities that contribute to the region’s reuse and recycling efforts.
+The City of Boulder City, City of Las Vegas, Clark County Water Reclamation District, City of Henderson and City of North Las Vegas each operate wastewater treatment facilities in the Las Vegas Valley that contribute to the region’s water recycling efforts.

 In contrast to water used indoors, water that is used and/or wasted outdoors evaporates and cannot be used again.
 This is "consumptive use" as the water is consumed and cannot be reused.

 Conservation as a resource

 Water conservation is a cost-effective resource that helps reduce current and future demand for water.
 Like water reuse and recycling, water conservation helps stretch our community’s available water supplies, especially during drought, by freeing up water that is used inefficiently or wasted.

 Southern Nevada recycles nearly all water used indoors through direct or indirect reuse.
 But water that is used outdoors cannot be captured, treated or used again—this is a consumptive use of water because the water is fully consumed by plants, grass and evaporation.

 Conservation rebates and coupons are designed to help local residents and businesses reduce water waste and consumptive water use.
 SNWA's Water Smart Landscapes program has helped our community remove and replace water-thirsty turf, saving billions of gallons of water for our community.